LiamOtegui/pern-todo/README.md

 # Todo List

-A todo list made with postgres, express, react and nodemon.
+A todo list made with postgres, express, react and node.js